tonytsheng/DBHUB/POSTGRESQL/PGACTIVE/readme.md

 SELECT pgactive.pgactive_wait_for_node_ready();
 ```
 ## Test Replication across all 3 nodes
-See the insert.products.bsh which uses the wordlist file.
+See the insert.products.bsh script which uses the wordlist file.

 ## Monitor Replication Lag
 ```